Enter the dragon: Activities to usher in Chinese New Year 2024

 A section of the event venue will be turned into a PAssionArts Street, where art activities and community art installations co-created by residents and community artists will be showcased.

-The Chingay spirit will be brought to the heartlands with performances and a caravan of floats parading through various estates over several weekends from Feb 25.
+The Chingay spirit will be brought to the heartland with performances and a caravan of floats parading through various estates over several weekends from Feb 25.

-More information on https://www.chingay.gov.sg
+More information at https://www.chingay.gov.sg

 River Hongbao and Gardens by the Bay